dmcable/spacexr/README.md

 the tendency of a sequencing technology to capture individual genes at different rates than another sequencing technology.

-Robust Cell Type Differential Expression (RCTDE) learns cell type-specific differential expression on spatial transcriptomics dataset.
-RCTDE inputs one or more user-defined *covariates*, which are biologically-relevant axes along which differential expression is hypothesized.
+Generalized Linear Admixture Models for Differential Expression (GLAMDE) learns cell type-specific differential expression on spatial transcriptomics dataset.
+GLAMDE inputs one or more user-defined *covariates*, which are biologically-relevant axes along which differential expression is hypothesized.
 These variables can be generally defined, but some choices for covariates include spatial position, cellular microenvironment, or cell-to-cell interactions.
-RCTDE then identifies, for each cell type, genes that are significantly differentially expressed as a function of the covariates.
-Similar to RCTD, RCTDE can operate on spatial data containing single cells or cell type mixtures.
+GLAMDE then identifies, for each cell type, genes that are significantly differentially expressed as a function of the covariates.
+Similar to RCTD, GLAMDE can operate on spatial data containing single cells or cell type mixtures.
 Differential expression can be learned at the population level across one or multiple biological replicates or samples.

 Code for generating the figures of our RCTD paper, Robust decomposition of cell type mixtures in spatial transcriptomics, is located